abright087/CompbioProject/README.md

 # Introduction

-[ ] This project aims to analyze transcriptome data of patients with Human Cytomegalovirus (HCMV) infection.
+[ x ] This project aims to analyze transcriptome data of patients with Human Cytomegalovirus (HCMV) infection.
-[ ] Data for analysis is obtained from the NCBI's SRA database.
+[ x ] Data for analysis is obtained from the NCBI's SRA database.

 # Step One (Retreiving Patients Transcriptome Data)